GambixInc/strata_scraper/README.md

 2. **New System**: `scraper_data.db` SQLite database
 3. **Benefits**: Better performance, data integrity, and query capabilities

 The legacy `site_tracker.py` is kept for reference but is no longer used by the application.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-This project is licensed under the MIT License.

-## Support

-For issues and questions:
-1. Check the documentation
-2. Review existing issues
-3. Create a new issue with detailed information